Procurement and invitations to tender

 - education, research and consultation services.

-Tukes publishes purchases that are subject to tendering on the Hanki service.
-Documents and communication related to tendering are managed through the electronic Hanki service.
+Tukes publishes purchases that are subject to tendering on the Cloudia Tarjouspalvelu service.
+Documents and communication related to tendering are managed through the electronic Cloudia Tarjouspalvelu service.

 Procurement at Tukes is organised in a manner that enables purchases to be made economically and systematically, creating as appropriate entities as possible.
 The procurement process utilises the existing competitive conditions, providing companies and other organisations with equal opportunities to offer goods and services in tendering processes organised by Tukes.

 The guiding principles behind all purchases at Tukes are:

 - equal and non-discriminatory treatment of the suppliers participating in a procurement procedure